CHIPS NOT DEAD (YET)

 [ 1.493588] ---[ end Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0) ]---

 Exciting times!
-We've just ran the latest Linux LTS (for one second or so)!
+We've just run the latest Linux LTS (for one second or so)!

 Busybox Rootfs